 2. What Are the Different Types of Medications Used?

 The most common types of medications used in this form of therapy include buprenorphine, methadone, and naloxone.
 Buprenorphine is a partial opioid agonist while methadone is a full agonist, which is why it’s typically prescribed to addicts with a higher tolerance, as it doesn’t have a ceiling effect.

-3. What Are the Benefits of the Treatment?
+3. What Are the Benefits of this Addiction Treatment?

 One of the main advantages of this form of treatment is that while they can fulfill an addict’s cravings, they cannot be taken to achieve the full effect of an opioid.
 This makes it difficult to abuse and can be used to slowly wean an addict off of opioids and increase their chances of a successful recovery.